tanner87661/IoTTStick/README.md

 # IoTTStick
 This is the code repository for the IoTT Stick, port modules and hat devices with the source code for the latest release.
+2025/03/29 1.6.9
+- Version 1.6.9
+- Update to support EX CSD1 Express (Track ON/OFF loop fixed)

+This is the code repository for the IoTT Stick, port modules and hat devices with the source code for the latest release.
 2024/04/19 1.6.7
 - Version 1.6.7
 - Some problems in 1.6.6 with Loconet, DCC and MQTT communication fixed